EduardMalkhasyan/Unity-FSM-Architecture-Example/README.md

 # Unity Architecture Example

-This project employs key plugins and design patterns to establish a robust architecture:
+This example employs key plugins and design patterns to establish a robust architecture:

 ## Core Plugins: